 What’s my point?
 If this One Pan Chicken Enchilada Skillet looks familiar it’s because it is.
 Sort of.
 I mean it’s kind of the cousin of this One-Pan Mexican Chicken and Rice or maybe the sister of the Easy Beef Burrito Skillet.
 Similar but oh so different.

 Growing up eating beef was kind of considered naughty in my house.
-My mom was all chicken, chicken, chicken for every meal.
+My mom was all chicken, chicken, chicken recipes for every meal.
 Beef was only to be eaten rarely.
 We probably eat beef once a week but in my experience you all want chicken!
 I guess it’s just an overall pleaser.

 Start with shredded chicken.
 I love the texture of rotisserie chicken but if you have leftover chicken, by all means use it.
 I added just a few spices (cumin and oregano) to the chicken.

 Then I simmered it with salsa and Old El Paso Enchilada sauce.